 The fiberglass pool backfill material that best suits most of these conditions is a chip stone, half an inch in size or smaller.
 A chip stone will have sharp edges that create an edge-locking system that makes it very stable for a fiberglass pool wall.
 Chip stone is also permeable, resists horizontal load bulging, remains stable when saturated with water, and is easily compacted with a machine.
 In limited situations, sand is a viable option for a fiberglass pool backfill material, but the ground water must be controlled and it is preferred on shallow walls only.
 Sand is an excellent material for backfilling under steps and benches and is the only ICC-approved material for a fiberglass pool backfill.

-Ultimately, your Authorized Thursday Pool Dealer may use an alternative fiberglass pool backfill material based on what they deem is best suited for your pool project and its unique soil conditions.
+Ultimately, your Independent Thursday Pool Dealer may use an alternative fiberglass pool backfill material based on what they deem is best suited for your pool project and its unique soil conditions.

 What are the benefits of a fiberglass pool?

 Here are just a few benefits of fiberglass pools:

 Compared to traditional vinyl liner and concrete pools, our non-abrasive and non-porous fiberglass pool surface inhibits the growth of algae, thus reducing the amount of time and chemicals needed to maintain the pool.